c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Archer Heavy Rocket

 The Archer fires a powerful homing rocket.
 It must be locked onto a target before it can be fired.When aimed, a targeting window flips out, allowing target acquisition.
-Hold this window over thetarget continuously until a lock is achieved, then fire.
+Hold this window over the target continuously until a lock is achieved, then fire.
 The Guided quality can only be activated when attacking targets made of significant metal content, like Titans and Spectres.
 Reload rockets for the Archer cost 3,000 credit.

 #### Charge Rifle